 In March 2023, Raza’s organization filed a request for the arrest of Israeli President Isaac Herzog during his visit to Amsterdam, accusing him of “genocide” and “crimes against humanity.”
 These legal actions, though often symbolic, reveal a broader strategy of weaponizing international law to isolate Israeli leaders and delegitimize the nation on a global stage.

 Perhaps most troubling is the Dutch government’s muted response to these activities.
 By framing anti-Israel sentiment as “human rights advocacy,” the authorities have allowed this movement to flourish unchecked.
-The Ministry’s report, obtained exclusively by The Jerusalem Post, highlights how this lack of accountability has led to an atmosphere where antisemitic and anti-Israel rhetoric are tolerated and even normalized.
+The ministry’s report, obtained exclusively by the Post, highlights how this lack of accountability has led to an atmosphere where antisemitic and anti-Israel rhetoric are tolerated and even normalized.

 The report closes with a stark warning: “The accumulation of activities leads to one goal—harming the State of Israel on the international level.”
 Despite this clear trajectory, Dutch authorities appear reluctant to intervene, allowing activists to exploit public spaces, legal systems, and social media to intensify their campaigns.